paulowe/gcp/mc-server-lab.md

 sudo crontab -e
 0 */4 * * * /home/minecraft/backup.sh
 ```
-This command opens crontable and instructs cron to run the shell script every 4 hours.
+This command opens a new crontable and instructs cron to run the shell script every 4 hours.